CATHOLIC VALUES COLUMNIST

 Known for his engaging lectures that bring out his intellectual and vibrant personality, Klimek has been a fan favorite for his teaching of courses like Mariology and Christian Moral Principles since arriving at Franciscan in January 2018.

 Klimek, the university’s second Mariologist, was born in Chicago to Polish immigrants and moved to Poland at just eight months old.
 He spent his first few years in a small apartment in Krakow with his mother and brother while his father remained in Chicago to save up money for the family’s return.
 His earliest memories were visiting his uncle’s farm and spending hours gazing at the beautiful Polish countryside.

-As Klimek approached kindergarten, his family returned to Chicago, where he would spend the rest of his childhood.
+As Klimek approached kindergarten, his family returned to the Windy City, where he would spend the rest of his childhood.
 Growing up in 1990s Chicago, Klimek was an ardent sports fan, following the perennial champion Chicago Bulls with fervor.
 Having never attended Bulls games in person, Klimek compensated by playing basketball with his brother in the family’s backyard.

 “A lot of those games would end in a fistfight,” Klimek said with a chuckle.
 “We were very competitive.”

 Despite growing up in a typical Polish Catholic family, Klimek didn’t have a very strong faith life and had a lukewarm approach to his faith as he completed high school and began attending DePaul University in Chicago.

 While at DePaul, Klimek developed a strong interest in politics.
 A political science major during the Iraq War, he hosted a weekly political talk radio show and served as a senator for the university’s student government.